-Traveller from Vancouver, BC
+Traveller from Seattle

-Located in Southeast Portland, this motel is 1.1 mi (1.8 km) from Oregon City Shopping Center and 1.9 mi (3 km) from End of …More
+Located in Southeast Portland, this hotel is 2.3 mi (3.8 km) from Clackamas Promenade and 2.8 mi (4.5 km) from Clackamas Town …More

 Situated southeast of downtown, this area’s funky cafés, secondhand shops, and record stores make for an engaging stroll.
 The Hawthorne Street, Belmont, and Antique Row districts draw foodies and bargain-hunters alike.
 Stumptown Coffee Roasters serves as a shrine for local coffee lovers.
 Other sites of note include the Oregon Museum of Science and Industry and Mt.
 Tabor, an extinct volcano.